neonrust/vsync/README.md

 Video service helper script.

-## Video services supported

-- YouTube
-- Twitch

 ## Features

-Generallt, it list videos in a playlist or channel/user.
+Generally, it list videos in a playlist or channel/user.

     vsync <source> <options>
     vsync <video url>          # a bit pointless, however